m-k-a-r/FriendsQA-Answer-Span-Selection/README.md

 Each part of the notebook is further labeled and commented for ease of understanding.

-If running this notebook on Colab, please make sure to upload data to the files section of Colab such that data path is /content/data_file_name.json.
+If running this notebook on Colab, please make sure to upload all the data to the files section of Colab such that data path is /content/data_file_name.json.
 The data has to be in the same directory as the notebook for anywhere else.

 ## Citations